cue-lang/cuelang.org/content/docs/language-guide/data/bytes-values/en.md

 When exporting to JSON, CUE translates it to base64.

 {{{with sidebyside "en" "bytes-to-json"}}}
+#nofmt TODO: bug to be fixed
-#norun bug to be fixed
+#norun TODO: bug to be fixed
 -- in.cue --
 a: #’A newline is written as \n.’#
 b: '''